Mohammed-Soliman/Text-Search-Engine/README.md

 ## 🚀 Project Overview

-The system is designed to index and retrieve relevant documents efficiently from a large corpus, supporting both lexical and semantic search, with a chatbot layer that helps users ask natural-language questions and receive context-aware responses.
+The system is designed to index and retrieve relevant documents efficiently from a large corpus, supporting both lexical and semantic search.

 The engine is implemented across multiple components: